Donders-Institute/project_storage_provisioning/doc/user_guid.md

 $ prj_setacl -a rendbru 3010000.01
 ```

-For removing an user's access right from a project, another tool called `prj_delacl` is used.
-For example, if we want to remove the access right of `rendbru`, one does
+For removing an user from accessing a project, another tool called `prj_delacl` is used.
+For example, if we want to remove the access right of `rendbru` from project `3010000.01`, one does

 ```Bash
 $ prj_delacl rendbru 3010000.01
 ```

+#### Controlling user role on sub-directories
-Although it's still experimental, it is possible to set/delete user role on a sub-directory within the project directory.
-This can be done with the `-p` option of the `prj_setacl` and `prj_delacl` scripts.
+Although it's still experimental, it is possible to set/delete user role on sub-directory within a project directory, using the `-p` option of the `prj_setacl` and `prj_delacl` scripts.
 For example, alterning user `edwger` from the `User` role to `Contributor` role in the subdirectory `subject_001` within project `3010000.01` can be done as follows:

 ```Bash
 $ prj_setacl -p subject_001 -c edwger 3010000.01